BBVA/kapow/docs/source/concepts/routes.rst

 ======

-A *Kapow!* route specifies the matching criteria for an incoming request on the :any:`User HTTP Interface`, and the details to handle it.
+A *Kapow!* route specifies the matching criteria for an incoming request on the `User HTTP Interface`, and the details to handle it.

 *Kapow!* implements a *route table* where all routes reside.